jbcodeforce/ML-studies/docs/index.md

 Hadoop used to be the map-reduce platform, now [Apache Spark](https://spark.apache.org/) is used for that or [Apache Flink](https://flink.apache.org/).

-## Machine learning
+## Machine Learning

 Machine learning is a system that automatically learns programs/ functions from data.
 There is not programming step.
-The goal is to find a function to predict **y** from **Xs**, and continuously measures the prediction performance.
+The goal is to find a function to predict **y** from features **Xs**, and continuously measures the prediction performance.

 Statistics work on data by applying a model of the world or stochastic models of nature, using linear regression, logistic regression, cox model,...